No headway in getting QAU land vacated from grabbers

 -

-No headway in getting QAU land vacated from grabbersDecember 26, 2016Print : Islamabad
+No headway in getting QAU land vacated from grabbersDecember 26, 2016Print : National

 During a visit to the QAU on Wednesday, CDA Chairman and Islamabad Mayor Sheikh Anser Aziz had said the civic agency would help the university reclaim its land from encroachers and address other issues and would ensure the immediate formation of a joint working group for the purpose.